walles/exactype/README.md

 `getLocationOnScreen()` on the `ExactypeView` first.
 * Fade FeedbackWindow out on release rather than just disappearing?
 * Add vibrations on key presses
+* When sliding around the numeric or a popup keyboard, show what's under your finger in a small (fixed in place) frame above the keyboard.